13nenad/thesis/README.md

        numOfPrincComp
        numOfSomSplits

 9. Multiple auto-encoders + multiple SOMs.
-The grid size is fixed to 40.
 You will need to specify:

        aeType
        slideDivisor